Yong Nyuk Lin

-Yong Nyuk Lin (杨玉麟 (Yáng Yùlín); 24 June 1918 – 29 June 2012) was a Singaporean former politician who served as the Minister for Communications between 1968 and 1975, Minister for Health between 1963 and 1968, and Minister for Education between 1959 and 1963.
+Yong Nyuk Lin (24 June 1918 – 29 June 2012) was a Singaporean politician who served as the Minister for Communications between 1968 and 1975, Minister for Health between 1963 and 1968, and Minister for Education between 1959 and 1963.

 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for Geylang West Constituency between 1959 and 1979.
 Yong also served as Singapore's High Commissioner to the United Kingdom between 1975 and 1977.

 Early life and education

 Yong was born on 24 June 1918 in Seremban, Negri Sembilan and studied in Singapore at Raffles College, graduating with a degree in Science.

 He worked as a science teacher before switching to insurance, where he joined Overseas Assurance Company in 1941.
 He served as the general manager of Overseas Assurance Company for 18 years before he resigned to stand for the 1959 general election in Singapore.